-Rare-Earth Elements (REE) in Russia: Production, Market and Forecast (12th edition)
+Rare-Earth Elements (REE) and compounds in Russia: Production, Market and Forecast (14 edition)

 Pdf, Word (version for copying and editing)

 Pdf, Word, Excel - the version with the source data

 Pdf, Word, Excel, 2 hard copies (for credit organizations)

 Pdf, Word, Excel, 2 hard copies and PowerPoint presentation (for incorporation into investment projects)

 This report is currently available in Russian language only.
 However, we can provide an English version of the report within 3 weeks after receiving a payment.

 This report is the 14th edition of the rare earth (metal) market research.

 The purpose of the study is to analyze the market of rare earth elements (metals) and their compounds in Russia and forecast its development until 2030.

 The object of study is rare earth elements (yttrium, lanthanum and 13 elements of the lanthanide group: cerium, praseodymium, neodymium, samarium, europium, gadolinium, terbium, dysprosium, holmium, erbium, thulium, ytterbium, lutetium), their concentrates, alloys and chemical compounds.
 The study does not consider scandium, the market for which is analyzed in a separate Infomine report (http://www.infomine.ru/research/38/378 ) .